frontenddogma/web-development-glossary/manuscript/s.md

 Same origin
 : → Origin

+Same-origin policy
+: An important concept in the web application security model.
+Under the policy, a web browser permits scripts contained in a first web page to access data in a second web page, but only if both web pages have the same origin.
+An origin is defined as a combination of URI scheme, host name, and port number.
+The same-origin policy prevents a malicious script on one page from obtaining access to sensitive data on another web page through that page’s Document Object Model (DOM).&nbsp;[†](#w-sop)

 Sandbox
 : In computer security, a security mechanism for separating running programs, usually in an effort to mitigate system failures or software vulnerabilities from spreading.
 A sandbox is often used to execute untested or untrusted programs or code, possibly from unverified or untrusted third parties, suppliers, users or websites, without risking harm to the host machine or operating system.
 A sandbox typically provides a tightly controlled set of resources for guest programs to run in, such as storage and memory scratch space.
 Network access, the ability to inspect the host system, or read from input devices are usually disallowed or heavily restricted.&nbsp;[†](#w-sandbox-security)
 : In software development, a testing environment that isolates untested code changes and outright experimentation from the production environment or repository.&nbsp;[†](#w-sandbox-software)